Home Compare FICO vs INTU

 Profitability

-On growth, the edge still sits with Intuit Inc., even though both profiles look solid.
+On valuation, the edge still sits with Intuit Inc., even though both profiles look solid.

 Profitability — Dominant Gap